 Early Dialogue Day

-The objectives of this event are to:
+The objectives of Early Dialogue Day are to:

 - Provide a platform for artists/companies to present one proposal for future work to programmers